 What We Know: As of February 2018, The LEGO Batman Movie’s Chris McKay was still developing a project centered on the first Robin, Dick Grayson.
 A final draft from screenwriter Bill Dubuque was due at the time, but there has been no movement since.
 Reportedly, the film has been postponed in anticipation of The Batman, which may ultimately introduce its own version of Dick Grayson.

-How It Fits in the DC Extended Universe: As established in Justice League, the Robin costume in the Batcave is not Dick Grayson’s uniform, suggesting plans for Nightwing go all the way back to the 2014 masterplan.
+How It Fits in the DC Multiverse: As established in Justice League, the Robin costume in the Batcave is not Dick Grayson’s uniform, suggesting plans for Nightwing go all the way back to the 2014 masterplan.
 A solo film would presumably see the character living in Bludhaven (Grayson’s adopted city in the comics) and coming to grips with becoming his own hero.
 McKay also plans to direct a new Dungeons & Dragons film and a feature film version of Johnny Quest, so it is hard to tell if Nightwing will happen anytime soon.
 Last time McKay was asked about it, he said fans will have to wait, but they should also “keep hope alive.”

 Release Date: TBD